eaglew01/nodjsapp/readme.md

-This API has the following feutures:
+This API has the following features:

 CRUD INTERFACES: